 Lockwood Fire District #8 (LRFD) was formed in 1988 and is located at 501 Johnson Lane, Billings and responds to over 800 emergency incidents per year.
 Due to commercial and residential growth, LRFD has continued to see expansion within the community.
 The new high school that has opened is also expected to increase growth within the community over the next several years.
 An additional highway interchange that will connect Lockwood to the City of Billings, along with a sewer expansion will also be beneficial to the Lockwood community.
 The district currently has over 9,000 permanent residents along with several thousands of people who commute and work within the district.

-The Fire District is a special district and is a political subdivision of Yellowstone County.
-It is a tax based fire district, that is governed by five elected trustees who meet monthly.
+The Fire Department is a special district and is a political subdivision of Yellowstone County.
+It is a tax-based fire district, that is governed by five Board of Trustees who meet on a monthly basis.

-The LRFD works closely with Billings Fire, all Yellowstone County fire departments, American Medical Response and is a partner in the Southern Zone Fire Council which consists of 7 counties to include Yellowstone, Stillwater, Treasure, Big Horn, Carbon, Musselshell and Sweet Grass counties.
-The District also has a close working relationship with Exxon-Mobil and the Exxon-Mobil Fire Brigade.
+The LRFD has a close working relationship with the City of Billings Fire Department, all Yellowstone County fire departments, American Medical Response, Exxon-Mobil and the Exxon-Mobile Fire Brigade.
+The LRFD is a partner in the Southern Zone Fire Council which consists of seven counties to include Yellowstone, Stillwater, Treasure, Big Horn, Carbon, Musselshell and Sweet Grass.
 These strong partnerships enhance emergency services delivery to all of the involved communities.